Run/Walk/Run in Fall Weather — Simple Adjustments for Cooler Days

 |---|---|

-| 45°F – 60°F | Short sleeves or light long-sleeve, shorts or capris. |
+| 45°F – 60°F | Short sleeves or a light long-sleeve, plus shorts or capris. |

-| 35°F – 45°F | Long-sleeve base layer, tights, light gloves. |
+| 35°F – 45°F | Long-sleeve base layer, tights, and light gloves. |

-| Below 35°F | Insulating mid-layer, wind-shell, hat/buff. |
+| Below 35°F | Insulating mid-layer, wind shell, and a hat or buff. |

 Expert FAQ: Navigating the Chill